MehrdadSamadishadlou/miR_Signature_MI_GSE61741/index.md

   <img src="https://user-images.githubusercontent.com/95024166/156606040-f79b43ad-ded1-40b5-8ab8-0cb78b57e7a9.png" />
 </p>

+## Discussion:

+The first

 ## Questions:

 1. As mentioned before there are 62 samples are available for MI and 94 samples for healthy group.
 Is this a imbalence data?
 Generally what are the criteria for detecting balanced and imbalanced data? and what is the best approch for hadeling this challege?
 2. Based on the boxplot, is normalization and outlier handeling needed?
-3. 3.
-As we will see in the following section <code> cross_validate </code> has been used for model training.
+3. As we will see in the following section <code> cross_validate </code> has been used for model training.
 When using this method, is it nessesary to split the data to train and test set?
 It seems that the method does it automatically and returen metrices for both train and test data seperatly.
 What about nested cross-validation?
+4. Three different approchs have been used for hyper-tunning.
+Grid search for all parameters of interest at one step, tunning a parameter at a time and nested cross-validation as combination of grid search and cross validation.
+Which hyper-tunning techniqu is the correct or the better one?